This section provides you with information on what to expect at computer-based testing centers during the administration of a certification exam.

 - A palm vein recognition scan (see description below), digital signature and photograph will be taken.
 This is required to take the exam.

 - Palm vein recognition technology works by scanning the veins inside of your hand to create a digital template that represents your vein pattern.
 The palm vein reader uses a safe, near-infrared light source, similar to a television remote.
-More information on palm vein recognition technology.

 - Personal items, including your cell phone, PDA, watch, wallet and/or purse are not permitted in the testing room.
 You will be required to leave all personal belongings outside the testing room.
 A secure individual storage locker will be provided for these items.
 Storage space is limited, however, so plan accordingly.
 The testing center assumes no responsibility for candidates' personal belongings.